andrew/ultimate-awesome/README.md

 - [awesome-open-source-marketing](https://github.com/metamatex/awesome-open-source-marketing) - Awesome list of open-source marketing resources.
 - [awesome-minter](https://github.com/minterdex/awesome-minter) - :tada: A curated list of awesome things related to Minter Blockchain.
 - [awesome-hrv](https://github.com/mintisan/awesome-hrv) - A comprehensive collection of HRV-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Heart Rate Variability field.
-- [awesome-x](https://github.com/mjovanc/awesome-x) - Awesome communities and users on the American technology company 𝕏.
 - [awesome-dao-tooling](https://github.com/mprasanjith/awesome-dao-tooling) - A curated list of tools to launch and run DAOs.
 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.